cs1302uga/cs1302-hw02/README.md

 1. With this change, your program may no longer generate an `ArrayIndexOutOfBoundsException` if the user doesn't provide any command-line arguments.
 However, we still want to provide a helpful message to let the user know how to properly use the program.
-Update your code so that when the user provides no command-line arguments, the program outputs: `Usage: MyCat [filename]...`
+Update your code so that when the user provides no command-line arguments, the program outputs this exact message: `Usage: MyCat [filename]...`

 1. From the `cs1302-hw02` directory, use your enhanced `MyCat` program to display the contents of the following three files all passed in at once:`Printer.java`, standard input ("-"), and `MyCat.java`